cloudevents/sdk-go/README.md

 The API that exists under [`pkg/cloudevents`](./pkg/cloudevents) will follow semver rules.
 This applies to the root [`./alias.go`](./alias.go) file as well.

+Even though `pkg/cloudevents` is v1.0.0, there could still be minor bugs and performance issues.
+We will continue to track and fix these issues as they come up.
+Please file a pull request or issue if you experiance problems.

 The API that exists under [`pkg/bindings`](./pkg/bindings) is a new API that will become SDK v2.x, and will replace `pkg/cloudevents`.
 This area is still under heavy development and will not be following the same semver rules as